microsoft/azure-health-data-services-workshop/Challenge-01 - Deploy AHDS workspace and FHIR service/Readme.md

 > **Note:** This deployment typically takes 20 minutes.
 During the deployment, you can read the instructions linked in Step 2 below.
 When the deployment finishes, go ahead and proceed with those instructions.

-To learn more about the resources deployed with this ARM template, have a look [here](../resources/docs/FHIR-Starter_ARM_template_README.md#deployed-components).
+To learn more about the resources deployed with this ARM template, view [here](../resources/docs/FHIR-Starter_ARM_template_README.md#deployed-components).

 ## Step 2 - Set up Postman and test FHIR service